imuze/ruby-imuzer/README.md

             Track subgenre
         structure
             Track structure

 Bellow is an example on how to use the tool:

-    imuzer me@example my_password 55000 edm soft 'medium:0.1,calm:0.75,medium:0.15'
+    bundle exec bin/imuzer -v -e beguelin@gmail.com -p cH5tRaXu 30000 edm soft 'calm:0.3,medium:0.3,dynamic:0.3'

 ## Contributing